pfleege/huuva-order-form-demo/README.md

 The Order Form demo is a brief introductory project on how to connect a PostgreSQL database to a Next.js based project.

-To test out the demo, you can thus either use the link below, or download the project and connect it to your own relational database.
+To test out the demo, you can download the project and connect it to your own relational database.

 Time spent on building the project: approximately 36-40 hours.
 Unfortunately a lot of extra time was spent on re-building the database structure, as the original structure proved impractical in the end.